roboncode/avocadojs/docs/guide/getting-started.md

 * Required and default values
 * and more...

-> The goal of this library is to perform common tasks while still leaving the developer in control of their data.
+<o-tip type="note">The goal of this library is to perform common tasks while still leaving the developer in control of their data.</o-tip>

 ### Official Documentation